 Since compressed air tanks for paintball operate at a similar pressure to scuba tanks, many scuba stores also fill paintball tanks.
 Again, it should cost just a few dollars to fill a tank and it is

 one of the easiest options available.
-This is where we come in We can fill tanks up to 4500.
+This is where we come in We can fill tanks up to 3000psi.
 We could also rent or sell you a scuba tank.
-We at Aqua Marine Scuba Are here to help make your hobby not
+We at Aqua Marine Scuba Are here to help make your hobby

 Fill Tanks At Home